 Initial management often includes medications such as:

-• Statins: Control cholesterol slowing plaque progression.
+- Statins: Control cholesterol and help slow plaque progression.

 Percutaneous Coronary Intervention (PCI)